-Participants in the Supplemental Nutrition Assistance Program, better known as SNAP, can pay in store at most major grocery chains — including "specialty" grocery stores like Whole Foods, Trader Joe's, and Aldi — using Electronic Benefits Transfer cards.
+Participants in the Supplemental Nutrition Assistance Program, better known as SNAP, can pay in store at most major grocery chains — including "specialty" grocery stores like Whole Foods and Trader Joe's — using electronic benefits transfer cards.
 But, until recently, EBT wasn't a widely available payment option online.
-Now, through the expedited expansion of an online purchasing pilot program run by the U.S. Department of Agriculture's Food and Nutrition Service, households receiving SNAP benefits in 46 states and the District of Columbia can use EBT to pay for grocery pickup and/or delivery from select retailers (though not for associated service fees).
+Now, through the expedited expansion of an online purchasing pilot program run by the U.S. Department of Agriculture's Food and Nutrition Service, households receiving SNAP benefits in 47 states and the District of Columbia can use EBT to pay for grocery pickup and/or delivery from select retailers (though not for associated service fees).

-Arkansas has been added to the list of participating states, which now includes: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
-Alaska, Louisiana, Maine, and Montana are the only states that are not part of the program.
+The list of participating states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+Alaska, Louisiana, and Montana are the only states that have not enrolled in the pilot.

-In addition to the many SNAP policy and procedure updates made in light of the current health crisis, families with children who normally would receive free or reduced-price school lunches became eligible for special pandemic EBT benefits during school closures under the Families First Coronavirus Response Act of 2020.
-The P-EBT program has been adjusted to account for hybrid school schedules in many states and extended through September 2021.
+On top of the many SNAP policy and procedure updates made in light of the current health crisis, families with children who normally would receive free or reduced-price school lunches became eligible for special pandemic EBT benefits during school closures.
 Check your local Department of Human Services to find out more about pandemic relief initiatives, payout amounts, and application periods in your area.
 (The nonprofit Food Research and Action Center has an interactive map where you can quickly search for state-specific benefit information.)

 FreshDirect, an online grocery delivery service that primarily serves the New York metropolitan area, delivers for free to SNAP beneficiaries in select ZIP codes in the Bronx, with no taxes or surcharges.
 A minimum $30 order threshold does remain in place, however, and customers must swipe their cards at the time of delivery.

-Soon after the pandemic lockdowns began last April, Kroger announced that it would add a SNAP/EBT payment option for grocery pickup.
-The service is now live at all locations where pickup is available (although it does not extend to Kroger-owned Mariano's stores).
+Soon after the pandemic lockdowns began last April, Kroger announced that it would add a SNAP/EBT payment option for grocery pickup at its stores.
+The service is offered at all locations where pickup is available and recently expanded to Kroger-owned Mariano's stores, as well.

-ShopRite accepts EBT for grocery delivery orders at select stores in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania, although some locations may allow EBT payment only for pickup orders.
+ShopRite accepts EBT for SNAP purchases online at select stores in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania, although some locations may allow EBT payment only for pickup orders.
 Check your local ShopRite store to see which services are available.

 The Fresh Grocer

-The most recent addition to the list of participating retailers, The Fresh Grocer has a strong ethos of community engagement and support.
-The seven-store chain, a member of the same cooperative network of independently owned retail supermarkets as ShopRite (Wakefern Food Corp.), is now accepting EBT for online groceries at all its New Jersey and Pennsylvania locations.
+The Fresh Grocer is a member of the same cooperative network of independently owned retail supermarkets as ShopRite (Wakefern Food Corp.).
+The seven-store chain accepts EBT for online groceries at all its New Jersey and Pennsylvania locations.

-After a long wait, shoppers paying with SNAP EBT can now order groceries for pickup at a handful of Safeway locations in states including Alaska, Arizona, California, Colorado, Hawaii, Maryland, New Mexico, Oregon, Virginia, and Washington, as well as a single store in the District of Columbia.
+After a long wait, shoppers paying with SNAP EBT can now order groceries for pickup at a number of Safeway locations in states including Alaska, Arizona, California, Colorado, Hawaii, Maryland, New Mexico, Oregon, Virginia, and Washington, as well as a single store in the District of Columbia.
 Safeway's website (see "How do I pay for my order?") also suggests that Arizona EBT users with disabilities may call customer support for assistance with online grocery delivery: (877) 505-4040.
 Albertsons shoppers using EBT online are covered for pickup orders at locations in California, Colorado, Idaho, Montana, Nevada, Oregon, Texas, Washington, and Wyoming.
 EBT can also be used for pickup at select Vons stores in Southern California and Nevada.

-Popular Midwestern grocery chain Hy-Vee has also been accepted into the USDA pilot program.
-Although was slower to roll out the service, Hy-Vee is now taking EBT payments for grocery pickup at 260 of its stores, including Dollar Fresh and Hy-Vee Drugstore locations.
-We'd recommend keeping an eye on its customer support pages for additional options.
+Popular Midwestern grocery chain Hy-Vee was also accepted into the USDA pilot program.
+Although it was slower to roll out the service, Hy-Vee is now taking EBT payments for grocery pickup at about 250 of its stores, including Dollar Fresh and Hy-Vee Drugstore locations.
+Keep an eye on its customer support pages for additional options.

-Texans shopping at H-E-B can currently use SNAP EBT payments for curbside pickup at about 45 of the chain's locations, from Corpus Christi to Austin.
-The online service accepts split payments for eligible and non-eligible items, and discounts from manufacturers' coupons are credited back to EBT accounts when orders are fulfilled.
+Texans shopping at H-E-B can currently use SNAP EBT payments for curbside pickup at all locations that offer the service.
+The online ordering system accepts split payments for eligible and non-eligible items, and discounts from manufacturers' coupons are credited back to EBT accounts when orders are fulfilled.